 10. Design a Themed Coop

 Choose a theme for your coop, like a fairy tale or rustic barnyard.
 I once tried a ‘storybook’ theme, and it turned my coop into a whimsical wonderland.
+You can explore more creative guinea hen coop ideas to find the perfect style for your flock.

 11. Create a Portable Coop Section